mockoon/mockoon/CONTRIBUTING.md

 Tests are written with Spectron and you can run them using `npm run test`.
 These tests will also be run on each commit or pull request by CircleCI.

 When running the tests locally, you will first need to run `npm run build:dev` in order to have an application build to test against.

+### Open a pull request

+Open a pull request to be merge in the `master` branch.
+All branches should start from `master` and must be merged into `master`.
+Ask maintainers to review the code and be prepared to rework your code if it does not match the style or do not follow the way it's usually done.

+---

+## Maintainers only

 ### Build and package the application for production